Returning students

 If you have any questions regarding student finance, our Student Fees team is here to offer support and advice to help you.
 Email studentfees@rau.ac.uk.

-Based in Hampshire, the John Edgar Trust is a charity dedicated to enabling people to achieve their management potential in the farming and rural enterprise sector in southern England.
+The John Edgar Trust (JET) is a Hampshire-based charity dedicated to helping people in southern England to achieve their potential in farming and rural enterprises.

 IT Acceptable Use Policy